tomkasp/quartz-hipster-entities/README.md

 ## Big picture
 Main purpose of this simple, small library is to make your life easier when it comes to work with Quartz framework.

-Main functionality of it can be divided into 3 different sections.
-Let me explain all of them.
+Main functionality can be divided into 3 sections.
+Let me explain each of them.

-1. First under entities package there are defined all tables which quartz framework uses.
+1. First under entities package are defined all tables which quartz framework uses.
    You can reuse them or access through CrudRepositories from a repository package.

 2. Library contains pre defined quartz configuration inside QuzrtzConifg class.
 You just need to add jar file with